Oven-Baked Whole-Grain Pilaf

 Cooking Brown Rice: Revelations & Evolutions

-What a revelation was that first Oven-Baked Brown Rice!
+What a revelation, that first pot of Oven-Baked Brown Rice!

 My goodness, that was way back in 2006!
-I even got permission from Cook's Illustrated to share their recipe and that was during the days when such things really did not happen.
+I even got permission from Cook's Illustrated to share their recipe and that was during the days when print magazines and cookbook authors were both suspicious of and threatened by the rise of food blogging: such things really did not happen.

 And for a long while, I couldn’t get enough of that oven-baked brown rice – such nuttiness, such chewiness, such satisfaction.
 I taught everyone I knew how to cook brown rice in the oven.